top of page

 The connection with the fans has been key to the Uruguayan's successful journey.
 Credit: K League.

+His time at the club left a sense of progress and a distinct footballing identity.
+The Uruguayan stamp was also present at Sunderland in England and the Greek national team, two experiences with ups and downs but lessons learned.
 Nowadays, he steps into a leadership role within a culture where the language presents a challenge, further marked by significant cultural contrasts compared to the Latin American influence.
 However, the central unifying element, the ball, has successfully bridged two nations through a dynamic and characterful style of play.
-Poyet 's mark on the pitch is evident.
-It reminds the Uruguay national team of 1995.
-Two prodigious center backs, a dynamic number 10, a titan in the 18-yard box, and two wingers with incredible speed and precision.

 ¡Suscríbete!